dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 The federal government and Saskatchewan's Chief Medical Health Officer recommend returning to Canada and avoiding non-essential international travel until further notice.

+Residents are advised to limit any non-essential travel outside of Saskatchewan, with the exception of people who live in border communities and are commuting for work.

 When you return to the province after a period of time in another country, including the United States, it is mandatory to take the following measures:

 - Self-isolate for 14 days.